primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.calibration.sigma.md

 ## Calibration.sigma property

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Volatility as a Percentage instance with 4 precision
+Volatility as a Percentage instance with 4 precision.

 <b>Signature:</b>